A Look Into Saffron—the World’s Most Expensive Spice

 Saffron's Timeless Legacy

-Dating back to ancient civilizations, saffron’s history spans millennia.
+Dating back to ancient civilizations, saffron's history spans millennia.
 From its earliest domestication in the Minoan civilization, where it graced the tables of royalty, to widespread use in the Mediterranean and beyond, saffron was known as a symbol of wealth, prestige, and culinary excellence.
+Its journey from field to marketplace echoes the footsteps of ancient traders, who traversed distant lands to procure this precious spice, leaving an indelible mark on human culture and cuisine.